publicglass/publicglass.org/source/classes.html.md

 Glassblowing isn't just a creative medium, it's a process that teaches life lessons and instills confidence through collaboration, sustained focus and constant improvement toward mastery.
 Here at Public Glass we believe that everyone should have a chance to experience this ancient and beautiful art form, and that’s why we’re launching San Francisco’s first glassblowing education program for at-risk youth, *Light a Spark*.

 Our current plans include development of a five-week pilot program, attached to our existing after-school program, that incorporates more than just glassblowing.
-The month-long course develops many skills and positive traits in its participants, including:
+This course develops many skills and positive traits in its participants, including:

 - Teamwork
 - Communication